YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

 In fact, this is true for any of the GPs above, all of which have "infinite receptive fields" --- in principle, an observation at one point affects the predictions along the entire $x$-axis.
 This means that no model with a bounded receptive field can _exactly_ recover the GP predictive distribution everywhere.
-In practice however, most GPs (e.g., with RBF and Matern kernels) have a finite length-scale, and points much further apart than the length-scale are, for all practical purposes, independent.
+In practice however, most GPs with non-periodic kernels (e.g., with RBF and Matern kernels) have a finite length-scale, and points much further apart than the length-scale are, for all practical purposes, independent.

 This discussion alludes to one of the key design choices of the ConvCNP, which is the size of its receptive field.
 Note that, unlike standard CNNs, the resulting receptive field does not only depend on the CNN architecture, but also on the granularity of the discretisation employed on the functional representation.